 It just happened by chance to be the opening weekend of the city’s Christmas Markets so the city was full of tourists and locals exploring the stalls and tasting all of the Hungarian goodies and treats.
 A lot smaller than my first Christmas market experience in Nuremberg, Germany (read about this here), but a lovely warming market for sure!

+I’ve there are any topics in this that I haven’t addressed, do feel free to ask any further questions in the comments section below.
 If you’ve enjoyed this post, feel free to share using the below links!

 Disclaimer: This visit to Budapest was paid for by myself, and there was no involvement from the local tourism board or a hotel.